 Students should enter the course with knowledge equivalent to that of the Learn to Sail Complete course.

 The Basic Cruising course takes place over two consecutive weekends, Saturday/Sunday/Saturday/Sunday from 10-4:30 each day, with a half-hour lunch break.
 Maximum of 4 students.

-This course is a prerequisite for the Bareboat Cruising Course.
+This course (or equivalent) is a prerequisite for the Bareboat Cruising Course.